 All tablets are strictly forbidden, unless it has a physical keyboard and meets the operating system requirements listed above.

 Prior to starting the exam, a brief tutorial is offered.
 The tutorial provides candidates with the opportunity to become familiar with navigating through the computer-based exam.

 NOTE: This tutorial will NOT extend the time of the exam.

 In addition to the tutorial, a non-disclosure agreement (NDA) will display on screen.
-Failure to respond within the allotted time or accept the terms and conditions will result in a forfeit of fees and an end to the exam.
+Failure to respond within the allotted time or accept the terms and conditions will result in a forfeit of fees, a result of a failed score and an end to the exam.
 Once the non-disclosure agreement (NDA) is accepted, the exam instructions will be displayed on the computer screen.

 For best results, prepare the exam environment BEFORE the appointment time.
 Every OnVUE session environment MUST meet these criteria:

 Candidates can provide comments regarding the exam experience and about the exam itself.